Smart Contracts: What Are They and How Do They Work?

 While smart contracts are primarily used for crypto transactions currently, their potential application in other industries is vast.
 Just a few examples of where smart contracts may be able to revolutionize other industries include:

-- Real estate: Smart contracts could change the way property ownership works entirely, removing the need for manual contracts written by solicitors and creating self-executing contracts which change home ownership.
+Real estate: Smart contracts could change the way property ownership works entirely, removing the need for manual contracts written by solicitors and creating self-executing contracts that change home ownership.

 More questions about smart contracts?
-Here’s your answers.
+Here are your answers.

 Does Bitcoin have smart contracts?